minahilsiddiqui5/unzip-and-read-csv/README.md

 # unzip-and-read-csv
-Demonstrates how to unzip a folder and access CSV files programmatically.
+This repository contains a Jupyter Notebook demonstrating how to efficiently extract CSV files from a zipped folder using Python's Pandas library.
+The included notebook provides a step-by-step guide on unzipping a folder and reading CSV files directly into Pandas DataFrames.